Please login to continue

 Jesus often pointed to the “beginning” (Genesis), the Law of Moses (first five books) and the prophets (Jeremiah through Malachi) to reveal God’s plan for mankind and clues to recognize the Savior.

-For the Jews of his time, understanding the Old Testament was key to discovering that Jesus is their promised Messiah.
+For the Jews of His time, understanding the Old Testament was key to discovering that Jesus is their promised Messiah.

-And if you have heard the Good News from the New Testament and received Jesus as your Savior, Old Testament prophecies and symbolism provide further proof and assurance that Jesus is the Christ, the son of the living God.
+And if you have heard the Good News from the New Testament and received Jesus as your Savior, Old Testament prophecies and symbolism provide further proof and assurance that Jesus is the Christ, the Son of the living God.
 These revelations are being brought to light for millions through the ongoing work of translating the Bible into all languages that need it.

 1. Passover — Leviticus 23:4-8